-The Black Wolf Mantis range have become known as a staple for hikers who want a compact, reliable, and low profile tent for rugged outdoor excursions.
+The Black Wolf Mantis range have become known as a staple for hikers and backpackers who want a compact, reliable, and low profile tent for rugged outdoor excursions.
 Now even lighter than the original, this nifty model shaves 25-30% of weight off the original – so it’s even more hike-friendly than before.

 When you’re in intense conditions, the last thing you want is a big protruding shelter that rattles around in the wind.
 The Mantis is lower to the ground which will help keep your shelter secure when conditions aren’t ideal.
 The nylon fly has a waterhead rating of 2000mm, and taped seams to keep you dry should the weather turn sour.
 For warmer evenings you'll still get some cool coming through the tent thanks to the No-see-um mesh head and foot vents.